MChatzakis/parallel-pagerank/readme.md

 ### Output File:
 A csv file following the described format is produced in the same directory with the executable as "pagerank.csv"

-### Report - Measurements
+### Report:
-A brief report presenting the development method and the measurements is provided.
+A brief report presenting the development method and measurements is provided.